Pete Hegseth hints at court-martial for Mark Kelly after mocking senator's 'reversed' medals

 The threat of a "uniform inspection" is not merely about aesthetics; such inspections can reportedly precede disciplinary actions in court-martial proceedings or administrative reviews.

-By linking the inspection to a recall, Hegseth appeared to be signaling that the administration is serious about prosecuting the "sedition" charge in a military court.
+By linking the inspection to a recall, Hegseth appeared to be signaling that the administration was serious about prosecuting the "sedition" charge in a military court.

 Pentagon confirms probe into 'misconduct'

-Hegseth’s warning aligns with a formal announcement from the Department of War on Monday, confirming that Kelly is under investigation for his role in the viral video urging troops to "refuse illegal orders."
+Hegseth’s warning aligned with the formal announcement from the Department of War on Monday, which confirmed that Kelly was under investigation for his role in the viral video urging troops to "refuse illegal orders."

 WASHINGTON, DC - APRIL 29: U.S. Sen. Mark Kelly (D-AZ) listens during a news conference outside the U.S. Capitol on April 29, 2021 in Washington, DC.
 A bipartisan group of Senators gathered in support of the Military Justice Improvement and Increasing Prevention Act, which would move the decision to prosecute a member of the military from the chain of command to independent, trained, professional military prosecutors.
 (Photo by Stefani Reynolds/Getty Images)